-The Department is graded as good with aspects of outstanding practice, based on the department review in 2015/16.
+The Department is graded as good with aspects of outstanding practice based on the department review in 2015/16.

 Mrs Beckingham is the Subject Leader and all programmes are delivered by Mrs Beckingham.
 Mrs Carbery is the allocated CSA for the department.
 Mrs Carbery is an excellent support to students and offers one to one support in lessons.
 Mrs Beckingham regularly meets with the Hair and Beauty teacher at another school to share good practice.

-The Department offers the VTCT (Vocational Training Charitable Trust) Level 2 Certificate in Hairdressing and Beauty Therapy as a formal qualification although students will also cover a range of practical hairdressing and beauty skills along the way such as facial treatments, manicures and Indian Head massage which come with an in house certificate of competency.
+The Department offers the VTCT (Vocational Training Charitable Trust) Level 2 Certificate in Hairdressing and Beauty Therapy as a formal qualification although students will also cover a range of practical hairdressing and beauty skills along the way such as facial treatments, manicures and Indian Head massage which come with an in-house certificate of competency.

-The department is well resourced with access to laptops in the classrooms and up to date hairdressing equipment.
+The department is well resourced with access to laptops in the classrooms and up-to-date hairdressing equipment.

-Mrs Beckingham is an excellent leader in Hair and Beauty; the department is a very hard-working team of two that support all students to ensure they all achieve to their maximum potential on the course.
+Mrs Beckingham is an excellent leader in Hair and Beauty; the department is a very hard-working team of two who support all students to ensure they all achieve to their maximum potential on the course.

 The department has had a fantastic success rate with 100% of students achieving a pass or higher in the course since it started.
 The quality of marking and feedback in Hair and Beauty is excellent and this was highlighted in the recent OFSTED inspection.
 Teaching and learning in the department is good with outstanding features.
 Lesson observations and learning walks confirm this.

 There is close monitoring of student progress and detailed intervention tracking systems are in place, which all support the outcomes that students achieve.